 Genestack Platform is a universal collaborative ecosystem for bioinformatics research and development.
 It allows users to store and share large data sets securely within and across organizations, with free access to public data from major databases.
 The platform includes open-source and proprietary genomics applications, working together independent of file formats.
-For developers an SDK, APIs and a marketplace are provided.Get started now!
+For developers an SDK, APIs and support are provided.Get started now!

 File format-independent genomics applications.
 Flexible access management with intra- and inter-organisational collaborative groups.
 Offline and offsite data import/export and long-term archival.